scarletbright/avalanche-docs/docs/v1.0/en/quickstart/ava-getting-started.md

     "jsonrpc":"2.0",
     "id":2,
     "result" :{
-        "address":"X-5TQr5hSAZ8ZKuSaYLg5sr4VwvcvwKZ1Mg"
+        "address":"X-avax1xeaj0h9uy7c5jn6fxjp0rg4g39jeh0hl27vf75"
     }
 }
 ```

-Your user now controls the address `X-5TQr5hSAZ8ZKuSaYLg5sr4VwvcvwKZ1Mg` on the X-Chain.
+Your user now controls the address `X-avax1xeaj0h9uy7c5jn6fxjp0rg4g39jeh0hl27vf75` on the X-Chain.
-To tell apart addresses on different chains, the Avalanche convention is for an address to include the ID of the chain it exists on.
+To tell apart addresses on different chains, the Avalanche convention is for an address to include the ID or alias of the chain it exists on.
 Hence, this address begins `X-`, denoting that it exists on the X-Chain.

 ## Use the Avalanche Faucet